 The outside dimensions are also important.
-If the funeral urn is to be placed in a compartment of a columbarium or in some other specific location, it is important to ensure that the urn also fits the location.
+Ensure that the urn fits the location if it is to be placed in a compartment of a columbarium or some other specific location.

 Since many people keep the cremated remains in an urn at home, it is important to make sure that the design of the funeral urn fits on the shelf or on the base.
-A biodegradable funeral urn is usually preferred if the family intends to bury the ashes from cremation in a family grave.
+If the family intends to bury the ashes from cremation in a family grave, they usually prefer a biodegradable funeral urn.
 Sometimes a seed is included that can grow into a tree at the gravesite.

 Embalming bodies is not a recent practice!
 Studies indicate that this technique has been used for 5,000 years, being initially made by the Egyptians.
 Embalming a loved one’s body preserves the individual’s identity and physical characteristics.

 For this, the blood is removed by means of a pump and, in its place, a solution of water and formaldehyde is injected, causing the bacteria to be eliminated and the body preserved.
 In this way, bad odor and putrefaction are avoided.

 Therefore, body embalming is a recurrent practice and is widely used according to your needs.

 A memorial service is dedicated to devotion to a deceased person.
 This religious tradition exists in the Protestant and Catholic churches.
 Musical accompaniment should create a festive atmosphere as a memorial service is celebrated at the end of the church year to commemorate the dead of the past few months.